 Clark K. Colton is co-director of this course and is a professor of Chemical Engineering at MIT.
 Dr. Colton has written over 200 publications in chemical engineering and bioengineering and has received many awards.
 In collaboration with Bonnie Burrell, he teaches interpersonal business and technical communication skills to students in Chemical Engineering in addition to other technical courses, and is working to expand interpersonal communication and team building training into undergraduate and graduate engineering subjects.

 Keith Dionne received his M.S. in Technology and Policy and his Ph.D. in Chemical Engineering from MIT.
 He was one of the initial scientists in the founding of CytoTherapeutics Inc., where he led the effort to develop immunoisolation systems for the treatment of diabetes.
-Dr. Dionne later moved to Alza, where he led the research and development group for implantable drug delivery systems.
+Dionne later moved to Alza, where he led the research and development group for implantable drug delivery systems.
 In that role, he developed the DurosTM technology, which is now marketed as ViadurTM for the treatment of prostate cancer.
-Keith grew the Technology Solutions group at Millennium Pharmaceuticals into a $100M/yr business.
+Dionne grew the Technology Solutions group at Millennium Pharmaceuticals into a $100M/yr business.
 He was the CEO of Alantos Pharmaceuticals, a private transatlantic drug discovery company that was sold to Amgen for $300M in 2007.
-Keith Dionne is currently CEO of Surface Logix, a Metabolic Disease discovery and development company, an Entrepreneur in Residence at Third Rock Ventures and is currently the CEO of Constellation Pharmaceuticals, an oncology focused epigenetics company located in Cambridge, MA.
+He was the CEO at Surface Logix, a Metabolic Disease discovery and development company, an Entrepreneur in Residence at Third Rock Ventures and is currently the CEO of Constellation Pharmaceuticals, an oncology focused epigenetics company located in Cambridge, MA.

-Dr. Ralph Katz is a Senior Lecturer at MIT's Sloan School and a Professor of Innovation and Entrepreneurship at Northeastern University's College of Business and Principal Research Associate at M.I.T.'s Sloan School of Management.
-He received his B.S. in Math/Physics from Carnegie Mellon University and his M.B.A. and Ph.D.
-Degrees from the University of Pennsylvania's Wharton School.
-For more than twenty-five years, Professor Katz has been carrying out extensive management research, education, and consulting on technology-based innovation with a particular interest in the management and motivation of technical professionals and high performing groups and project teams.
+Dr. Ralph Katz is a Senior Lecturer at MIT's Sloan School and a Professor of Innovation and Entrepreneurship at Northeastern University's College of Business.
+He received his B.S. in Math/Physics from Carnegie Mellon University and his M.B.A. and Ph.D. from the Wharton School.
+For almost 40 years, Professor Katz has been carrying out extensive research, education, and consulting on the management of innovation with particular interest in the leadership and motivation of professionals and high performing groups and project teams.

-Harold holds a Ph.D. from the University of Connecticut and for the past fifteen years he has been a member of the graduate faculty at Harvard University teaching courses on managing change, leadership, and teamwork.
-In Fall 2007 he offered a web-based graduate course streamed worldwide each week as part of Harvard’s distance learning initiative.
-He was the recipient of the Joanne Fussa Distinguished Teaching Award at Harvard in 2002.
+Langlois holds a Ph.D. from the University of Connecticut and for the past 15 years he has been a member of the graduate faculty at Harvard University teaching courses on managing change, leadership, and teamwork.
+In fall 2007, he offered a web-based graduate course streamed worldwide each week as part of Harvard’s distance learning initiative.
+In 2002, he was the recipient of the Joanne Fussa Distinguished Teaching Award at Harvard.

-Terry Schmidt is an international management consultant, strategic thinker, entrepreneur, and educator who specializes in leadership, strategic management, and change.
-He has 30 years of experience assisting corporations, governments, and research organizations in 32 countries worldwide.
-He earned his BS in engineering from the University of Washington and his MBA from Harvard University.
+Terry Schmidt is an international management consultant, strategic thinker, entrepreneur, and educator with 30 years of experience assisting corporations, governments, and research organizations in 36 countries worldwide.
+He earned his BS in aerospace engineering from the University of Washington and his MBA from Harvard University.